amio-io/npm-version-bump-checker/README.md

 ## Description

-This tool will throw an error containing the remote and local version when **local version <= remote version**
+This utility will throw an error when **local version <= remote version**

-It can help you ensure the version of your package in `package.json` was increased before merge to master
+You can pair this tool with CI/CD tools to ensure your `package.json` version is properly increased before being merged to master.

 ## Installation